 6.8.
-Each PDS representing a significant contributor to core damage11 should be mapped to specific representative calculations, however some calculations can represent more than one PDS, if justified.
+Each identified PDS representing a significant contributor to core damage (see para 5.13 and footnote 15) should be mapped to specific representative calculations, however some calculations can represent more than one PDS, if justified.
 In addition, calculations could also be performed for those PDSs that may have a low occurrence frequency, but which have the potential to result in large and/or early releases of radionuclides to the environment.
 Such PDSs typically involve either direct containment bypass or early failure of the primary and/or secondary containment.
 If detailed calculations are performed for PDSs with high occurrence frequencies and also for those with severe consequences, a sufficiently wide range of information will usually be generated to estimate the response of the plant for other PDSs that are not addressed in detail.